SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Gallery Page__

-    - Restructure the page to enbable images to be laid out in multiple albums, seperating each walk in seperate album.
+    - Restructure the page to enable images to be laid out in multiple albums, separating each walk in separate album.
     - Create a functionality for users to send in their images for checks and posting in Gallery Page.

 ## Typografy and color scheme